-- Press MENU/EXIT on the projector or MENU on the remote control and then press ✓/▶ until the SYSTEM SETUP: Advanced menu is highlighted. - Press ▼ to highlight Lamp Settings and press MODE/ENTER on the projector or Enter on the remote control.
-The Lamp Settings page is displayed. - 3.
-You will see the Equivalent lamp hour information on the menu. - To leave the menu, press MENU/EXIT on the projector or Exit on the remote control.
+- 1. Press MENU/EXIT and then press ◄/▶ until the SYSTEM SETUP: Advanced menu is highlighted. - 2.
+Press ▼ to highlight Lamp Settings and press MODE/ENTER.
+The Lamp Settings page displays. - 3.
+You will see the Equivalent lamp hour information displaying on the menu. - 4.
+To leave the menu, press MENU/EXIT.